 In my recipe below, I include my favorite spice blend.
 For a shortcut (and if you have some) Tajín Mexican spice blend is also a delicious option.
 You may have some of this spice if you like to make Spicy Margaritas.

 Spicy Chile Lime Peanuts

 The good news is that you can make these as spicy as you like.
 With the recipe as I’ve written it, they are a little spicy, but you can add some cayenne pepper to taste if you desire a bit more zip and want to turn the heat up another notch.

 I love to roast my own nuts for recipes.
-Whether it’s roasting almonds for homemade almond butter, or a mixed nut snack like autumn spiced nuts.
-I even keep roasted pecans in the fridge for a quick snack.
+Whether it’s roasting almonds for homemade almond butter, or a mixed nut snack like my Autumn Spiced Nuts.
+I even keep roasted pecans in the fridge for a quick, nutty and protein rich snack.

-This is a simple recipe and any number of additions can be added to the mix for different flavors.
-A little sugar would take them to the sweeter side, cayenne pepper for a little heat and a little garlic powder would also be good as a pop of garlic flavor.
-Make them your own, the possibilities are endless.
+This is a simple recipe and any number of items can be added to the mix for different flavors.
+A little sugar would take them to the sweeter side, cayenne pepper for a little heat and a little garlic powder would also be good for a pop of garlic flavor.
+Don’t be afraid to make them your own; the possibilities are endless!

 Another use of delicious Mexican flavors is in my Mexican Popcorn (picture below) using similar flavors with the addition of cheese.